-1.4 Continuity of Operations
+1.5 Continuity of Operations

-As at 30 June 2021, the Hospital had working capital deficiency of \$29.797 million (\$31.418 million deficiency).
-The SA Government is committed and has consistently demonstrated a commitment to the ongoing funding of the Hospital to enable it to perform its functions.
+As at 30 June 2022, the Hospital had a working capital deficiency of \$43.841 million (\$29.797).
+The SA Government is committed and has consistently demonstrated a commitment to ongoing funding of the Hospital to enable it to perform its functions.
+This ongoing commitment is ultimately outlined in the annually produced and published State Budget Papers which presents the SA Government's current and estimated future economic performance, including forward estimates of revenue, expenses and performance by Agency.

-1.5 Equity
+1.6 Equity